The Kipevu II project is owned by the special-purpose company Tsavo Power Company Limited of Kenya, and the power plant is operated by Wärtsilä.

 Kipevu II consists of seven Wärtsilä 38 generating sets.
-Wärtsilä began construction immediately after financial closing in August 2000, and commercial operation was started on 4th September 2001, exactly on schedule.
+Wärtsilä began the construction immediately after financial closing in August 2000, and commercial operation was started on 4th September 2001, exactly on schedule.

-In November 2009, Wärtsilä was awarded a turnkey contract for a 117 MW thermal power plant to be located opposite Kipevu II.
+In November 2009, Wärtsilä was awarded a turnkey contract for a 117 MW thermal power plant to be located opposite to Kipevu II.
 The order was placed by Kenya Electricity Generating Company Limited (KenGen), the leading power generation company in Kenya.
 Kipevu III, consisting of seven W18V46 engines, was successfully handed over to KenGen in March 2011.

 If you want to know more about the Kipevu project, please contact